THE OPPORTUNITY

 There is a unique opportunity to channel domestic institutional capital into these public markets, creating more resilient financial systems capable of supporting real development impact, and giving households and firms the same ability to save, invest, and insure that populations in advanced economies take for granted.

-Share of global institutional capital invested in emerging market equities
+Share of global assets under management invested in emerging markets

 Our Role